Running Your Franchise As a Family Business

 Ron and Irene Fenolio, Henderson, NV

-It’s rare that family members are exactly alike.
-But by taking the right approach to a partnership between relatives or spouses, your differences can become an asset rather than an obstacle.
-Being able to complement one another and bring different skills to the table is hugely valuable as business partners.
+Family members are rarely exactly alike.
+However, by taking the right approach to a partnership between relatives or spouses, your differences can become an asset rather than an obstacle.
+Being able to complement one another and bring different skills to starting a family business is hugely valuable as partners.

 Most family members naturally gravitate toward one side of the business — the more outgoing one might handle networking and customer service, while the detail-oriented one might focus on financials or improving processes.